-Three months ended December 31, 2014 (Unaudited - see Notice to Reader)
+For the year ended December 31, 2015 (Unaudited - see Notice to Reader)

 (b) Functional and presentation currency:

 Items included in the Partnership's financial statements are measured using the currency of the primary economic environment in which the Partnership operates (the "functional currency").
 The financial statements are presented in Canadian dollars, which is the Partnership's functional and presentation currency.